What is hypercalcemia?

 How is hypercalcemia in cats treated?

 Treatment depends on the severity and cause of hypercalcemia.
 Obviously treating the cause if one is found is the first course of action.
-Managing symptoms related to high calcium levels may include:
+Managing symptoms related to high calcium levels.

 - Fluid therapy to treat dehydration.

 - Loop diuretics such as Furosemide (Lasix®) to increase calcium excretion from the kidneys.
 Loop refers to the drug's action on the loop of Henlé, a structure of the kidney involved in reabsorbing water.

 - Glucocorticoids such as prednisone to decrease bone resorption.

 - Sodium bicarbonate helps decrease serum calcium levels by increasing the alkaline level of the blood.
 This helps to shift the ionized calcium into protein-bound calcium, which is less harmful.